thomwiggers/thomwiggers.nl/content/post/todoist_omnifocus_things/index.md

 * Mac only
 * Pricy (10/m, 99/y or pricy app one-time purchases (major version upgrades extra))
 * No/crappy and expensive (subscription) web interface
+  * edit: It works reasonably okay, it's just not as slick in terms of UX as the competition's
 * Not extremely flexible recurrence like Todoist
 * Interface is quite click-heavy (maybe I don’t know the shortcuts yet) – missing Todoist’s quick-entry with “@foo +foo due:date” inline
 * Tags are all the same colour
+* Edit: synchronizing between the various clients is _quite_ slow.
+  Sometimes it just breaks and you're starting at the app for a few minutes.

 ## Things review (Things on Mac)